Traffic Laws and Safety

 Failure to submit to a breath, blood or urine test as directed by a police officer results in a driver's license revocation of at least one year.
 A blood sample can be drawn involuntarily if the officer obtains a warrant or court order.

-- Legal Limits .08 percent blood alcohol level or any detectable amount of a controlled substance. (.02 if under 21, .04 in commercial driving)
+- Legal Limit: .08 percent blood alcohol level or any detectable amount of a controlled substance. (.02 if under 21, .04 in commercial driving)

 - Driver's license revoked for at least 185 days